wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

 ### Q9.
 I opted-in to auto-updates but they don’t work?
 A.  WordPress uses a tool called “WP Cron”, which handles scheduled events (such as regularly checking for the latest version of WordPress software!) for your website.
-If your auto-updates aren’t working,  You can check whether WP Cron is enabled via the site health  under dashboard tools as seen in this photo:
+If your auto-updates aren’t working,  You can check whether WP Cron is enabled via the site health  under dashboard tools as seen in this photo.

 ![alt text](https://github.com/wpmarketingteam/WP5.6Marcomms/blob/master/Questions%20and%20Answers/images/auto-update-site-health-wp-cron-disabled.png "Shows the site health.")